quentindelattre/nest/README.md

 ## Introduction

 Nest is my Bachelor project at [HEIG-VD](http://www.heig-vd.ch).
-It was developed to provide an Analytics Tool focused on measuring followers activit and engagement for the Radio Télévision Suisse (RTS) - public service TV and Radio broadcast company.
+It was developed to provide an Analytics Tool focused on measuring followers activity and engagement for the Radio Télévision Suisse (RTS) - public service TV and Radio broadcast company.

 This web application runs on [AngularJS](https://angularjs.org) and renders the data visualization through the  [D3](http://d3js.org) library.
 The Venn diagram rendering is courtesy of [Benfred's venn.js plugin](https://github.com/benfred/venn.js).

 <!-- The app is up and running at this address: [https://nest.herokuapp.com](https://nest.herokuapp.com). -->

-## Requirements to run ono localhost
+## Requirements to run on localhost

 We assume you have already installed [Node and npm](https://nodejs.org).